Yankees overhaul bullpen at busy trade deadline with deals for Bednar, Doval and Bird - WTOP News

 PITTSBURGH (AP) — Fortifying their bullpen for the stretch run, the New York Yankees acquired All-Star relievers David Bednar and Camilo Doval in separate deals as they made a flurry of moves Thursday just ahead of baseball’s trade deadline.

 The Yankees also added reliever Jake Bird from Colorado and speedy utilityman José Caballero from Tampa Bay — right in the middle of their game against the Rays.
-They sent reserve infielder Oswald Peraza to the Los Angeles Angels.
+New York sent reserve infielder Oswald Peraza to the Los Angeles Angels.

+“We tried to improve every aspect of the club and this is what we have to show for those efforts,” general manager Brian Cashman said.
+“Certainly knocked on many doors regarding starting pitching and obviously weren’t able to match up in that category.”

 New York shipped three minor league prospects to last-place Pittsburgh in exchange for Bednar: catcher and first baseman Rafael Flores, catcher Edgleen Perez and outfielder Brian Sanchez.